EmirYLMZ128/Morgifile-FirefoxExtension-Dashboard--Beta/readme.md

 ## 🤝 Contributing

-Morifile is an open-source, non-commercial project.
+Morgifile is an open-source, non-commercial project.
 Contributors are welcome to help improve features, UI/UX, and code quality.

 If you want to contribute: